guerindylan555-boop/Attacktest/automation/README.md

 # Automation Module Layout

 This directory hosts the tooling that orchestrates the MaynDrive automation flows.
-The structure is in the middle of a migration toward the consolidated modules defined in the Automation App Stabilization plan.
+The structure now centres on the consolidated modules defined in the Automation App Stabilization plan.

 ## Active Modules
 - `session/` – new home for restart orchestration, session state models, and metrics emitters.